Josiah Wedgwood V

 Josiah Wedgwood V (20 October 1899 – 18 May 1968) was the Managing Director of the Wedgwood pottery firm from 1930 until 1968 and credited with a transformation in the company's fortunes.

+Family

 Wedgwood was one of seven children of Josiah Wedgwood IV (later Lord Wedgwood) and The Hon.
 Ethel Kate Bowen, daughter of Sir Charles Bowen, 1st Baron Bowen.
 He was the great-great-great-grandson of the potter Josiah Wedgwood.
 His sister was the anthropologist Camilla Wedgwood.

 He married Dorothy Mary Haskins née Winser in 1919 in Holborn and they had three children: